dainyl/hyperledger-fabric-invoke-go/README.md

 `ArgCounter` - Validates number of arguments passed to a function
 `JSONParser` - Parses an argument as json and stores the result in the context
 `TimestampParser` - Parses an argument as time.Time and stores the result in the context
+`TransactionTimestamp` - Extracts the transaction timestamp as time.Time and stores the result in the context.
+See the `GetTxTimestamp` method in [`ChaincodeStubInterface` godoc](https://godoc.org/github.com/hyperledger/fabric/core/chaincode/shim#ChaincodeStubInterface)

 ## Utility Functions